demisto/content/Packs/AWS-IAM/Integrations/AWS-IAM/README.md

 ### aws-iam-list-mfa-devices

 ***
-Lists the MFA devices for an IAM user
+Lists the MFA devices for an IAM user.

 #### Base Command